Tom Stonebridge - Registered Member MBACP

 - Stop Sexual Offending Foundation Certificate

-Alongside my private practice, I have also worked for a charity that provides long-term low-cost therapy for adolescents.
+Alongside my private practice, I have also worked for a charity that provides low-cost person-centred therapy for adolescents.

 British Association for Counselling & Psychotherapy